danbz/aesthetic-programming/3-InfiniteLoops/Readme.md

         - how to set the background color?
         - how does an ellipse rotate?
         - how to make a ellipse fades out and rotates to the next position?
-        - how to position the static black throbber and yellow lines, as well as the moving ellipses?
+        - how to position the static yellow lines, as well as the moving ellipses?

 2) **Experimention** - Change some of the code parameters
     - Try to change some of the parameters e.g background(), framerate(), drawThrobber()
-    - There are some new functions are used, can you check that out in the p5.js reference? (e.g loadImage(), push(), pop(), translate(), rotate())
+    - There are some new functions are used, can you check that out in the p5.js reference? (e.g push(), pop(), translate(), rotate())

 3) **Mapping** - Map some of the elements from #1 to the source code level
     - Can you identify the part/block of the code responds to the elements that you have speculated before?